 Skype's been a name on the list of best video chat apps for a very long time.
 Microsoft's offering has an impressive 50-person limit, and it costs you nothing.
 Like Zoom, Skype also has a browser client, and is available on practically every modern computing device and smartphone.

 It's also well-suited to connecting to people who don't have devices of their own, and perhaps are restricted to landlines or a basic cell phone.
 Because Skype supports international calling and texting, it's a comprehensive solution for friends and family countries away.

-For the longest time, Android lacked its own answer to FaceTime on iPhone and iPad — a built-in video chatting app that users could easily turn to right on their device, without having to search around for something on the Play Store (and ask their friends to download it too).
+For the longest time, Android lacked its own answer to FaceTime on iPhone and iPad — a built-in video chatting app that users could easily turn to right on their device, without having to search around for something on the Play Store (and asking their friends to download it, too).

 Duo is also available on iOS, so you're iPhone-toting friends have no right to shame you for not owning an Apple handset.
-In fact, the only downside with Duo is that Google limits groups to eight people or less.
+It even has the same 32-person limit as Facetime these days.
 A recent report claimed Google is planning to fold Duo into Meet, which was initially intended more for enterprise users — though it's unclear when this might come to pass.

 Gamers already know Discord as a great resource for connecting with their friends over text, but did you know Discord supports video chat, too?
 Additionally, because it allows for streaming in the app itself, it's a great way to play some games with friends, by streaming one user's screen content to the rest of the group.